busstoptaktik/geodesy/ruminations/011-rumination.md

 In abstract terms, the relation between coordinates and positions is based on mathematial coordinate systems.
 The earth, however, is not an abstract mathematical object, but a concrete physical body.
 Hence, in order to relate coordinates to positions we also need *physical realizations* of the coordinate systems.

-Historically such physical realizations (called "reference frames") consist of collections of physical markers in the landscape, with corresponding coordinates adopted by convention.
+Historically such physical realizations (called "reference frames") consist of collections of physical markers in the landscape, with corresponding coordinates, computed from observations and adopted by convention.
 In modern cases, the coordinates may be supplemented with velocity vectors, and the physical markers and their coordinates may be represented by satellites and their ephemerides.

 ### Mathematical abstractions and empirical contraptions